kitsudaiki/OpenHanami/README.md

     2. Because of the multi-user support, multiple networks of multiple users can be processed on the same physical host and share the RAM, CPU-cores and even the GPU, without spliting them via virtual machines or vCPUs.

-    3. Capability to regulate the cpu-frequest and measure power-consuption. (disabled currently)
+    3. Capability to regulate the cpu-frequence and measure power-consumption. (disabled currently)

         See [Monitoring-docu](https://docs.hanami-ai.com/inner_workings/monitoring/monitoring/#controlling-cpu-frequency)